dagus01-lab/flagRaptor/README.md

 ./client -s SERVER_URL -u USERNAME -t TOKEN -d ./exploits_dir/ -n THREADS
 ```
 The client is a go program that runs all the programs in the directory specified by the user.
-Firstly the clien fetches the configuration from the server.
+Firstly the client fetches the configuration from the server.
 Then it reads the standard output of every
 script, extracts the flags using the regex provided in the server configurations, and sends them to the
 server.
+Moreover the client listens on a specific port, in order to allow the server to stop/restart some of the
+exploits that are in the specified directory

 ### REMEMBER